-Check here for information about using material in your classroom for which the library does not hold copyright permissions.
+Check this Research Guide for information about using material in your classroom for which the library does not hold copyright permissions.

 We can make excerpts of material for your courses available to your students online.
 Please note that in order to comply with educational fair use copyright law, the material to be digitized must be owned either by you or by the library.
 For more information, contact Izumi Shibasaki.

 The purpose of this form is for TMCC faculty, staff and students to request books or magazine articles not owned by any of the TMCC libraries.

 This form enables an instructor to place material on reserve in the library for use by students in their class.
 The material may belong to the library or to the instructor and will made available to students according to the information indicated by the instructor on the form.